rsuchecki/LNISKS/README.md

 15   5,366   ############
 16   4,657   ##########
 ```
-Note that by default we exclude all k-mers occurring just once as these are likely to arise from sequencing errors in the input reads.
+Note that by default we exclude all *k*-mers occurring just once as these are likely to arise from sequencing errors in the input reads.

-Also note that for approx 20X data sets from common wheat the optimal k-mer size was 54.
+Also note that for approx 20X data sets from common wheat the optimal *k*-mer size was 54.

 ### Call prioritization